 Stellar Stories and/or Songs

-Broadcast campfire stories and stories about the myths represented in the stars, sing campfire songs and night-sky themed songs.
+Broadcast campfire stories about the myths represented in the stars or sing campfire songs about the night sky.
 This can be live or pre-recorded, so that people can listen while looking up at the night sky from their homes.
 You can also invite the community to submit the stories they love.
-You can do this on Facebook, Youtube or Instagram live or post pre-recorded.
+You can do this on Facebook, Youtube or Instagram in a live or pre-recorded format.
 (This can also be combined with a story or song contest.)

 Invite an Author

-Invite an author to read their book or an excerpt of their story and share it with your audience live or pre-recorded.
+Invite an author to read their book or an excerpt of their story and share it with your audience in a live or pre-recorded format.
 There are a number of books on light pollution and the night sky written for adults and children.
-Contact us at info@hillcountryalliance.org for a list of potential authors.
+Contact Amy at amy@starryskyaustin.com. for a list of potential authors.

 Art Night